naworm/qvs-vm-reinjector/README.md

 python3 inject_vm_full.py \
   --meta_folder /path/to/.uuid.meta \
   --db_path /path/to/qvs.db \
-  [--after-boot]
+  [--before-boot]
 ```

-> Use `--after-boot` if the VM was running or had been rebooted after the last snapshot (hot backup scenario).
+> Use `--before-boot` if the VM was running or had been rebooted after the last snapshot (hot backup scenario).

 ⚠️ **Warning**: In this scenario, it may break the snapshot structure in Virtualization Station.
 The easy fix is:
 - Obviously, make sure you are not testing on the last copy of your VM backup